coerce to a list of characters

 Parent topic: PROGRAMMING Home

-The Common Lisp language allows its pairlis
+The Common Lisp language allows its pairlis function to construct

 an alist in any order!
 So we have to define our own version: